bfollington/frontend-boilerplate/contributing.md

 ##### Prefer Immutability

 Immutability, while occasionally hard to enforce, has many benefits when dealing with functional programming concepts.
-Generally, a method should **never** mutate its parameters and prefer to return a copy.
+Generally, a method should not mutate its parameters and prefer to return a copy.

 ```